Taiwanese indigenous peoples: History

 Indigenous Taiwanese are Austronesian peoples, with linguistic and genetic ties to other Austronesian ethnic groups, such as peoples of the Philippines, Malaysia, Indonesia, Madagascar, and Oceania.
-Chipped-pebble tools dating from perhaps as early as 15,000 years ago suggest that the initial human inhabitants of Taiwan were Paleolithic cultures of the Pleistocene era.
-These people survived by eating marine life.
+Stone tools dating from around 30,000 years ago at the Baxian Caves suggest that the initial human inhabitants of Taiwan were Paleolithic non-Austronesian Negrito peoples of the Pleistocene era.
 Archeological evidence points to an abrupt change to the Neolithic era around 6,000 years ago, with the advent of agriculture, domestic animals, polished stone adzes and pottery.
 The stone adzes were mass-produced on Penghu and nearby islands, from the volcanic rock found there.
 This suggests heavy sea traffic took place between these islands and Taiwan at this time.

 From around 5000 to 1500 BC, Taiwanese indigenous peoples started a seaborne migration to the island of Luzon in the Philippines, intermingling with the older Negrito populations of the islands.
 This was the beginning of the Austronesian expansion.
 They spread throughout the rest of the Philippines and eventually migrated further to the other islands of Southeast Asia, Micronesia, Island Melanesia, Polynesia, and Madagascar.
 Taiwan is the homeland of the Austronesian languages.

 There is evidence that indigenous Taiwanese continued trading with the Philippines in the Sa Huynh-Kalanay Interaction Sphere.
 Eastern Taiwan was the source of jade for the lingling-o jade industry in the Philippines and the Sa Huỳnh culture of Vietnam.
-This trading network began between the animist communities of Taiwan and the Philippines which later became the Maritime Jade Road, one of the most extensive sea-based trade networks of a single geological material in the prehistoric world.
+This trading network began between the animist communities of Taiwan and the Philippines, which later became the Maritime Jade Road, one of the most extensive sea-based trade networks of a single geological material in the prehistoric world.
 It was in existence for 3,000 years from 2000 BCE to 1000 CE.